 All-suites properties are a family travel goldmine

-It’s worth a mention that the reference at the top of the post to Embassy suites is of course because numerous long-term-stay all-suites brands — like Residence Inn, Embassy Suites, TownePlace Suites, Candlewood Suites — can be awesome for family travelers.
-Before kids, I could probably count the number of times I had stayed at a Residence Inn on one hand; these days it is our go-to brand.
+It is worth a mention that the reference at the top of the post to Embassy Suites is because numerous long-term-stay all-suites brands — like Residence Inn, Embassy Suites, TownePlace Suites, Candlewood Suites — can be awesome for family travelers.
+Before kids, I could probably count the number of times I had stayed at a Residence Inn on one hand; these days it is a go-to brand.

 All-inclusive properties for an easy getaway with young kids

 Before kids, my wife and I were never particularly interested in an all-inclusive resort.
-We aren’t big drinkers and before kids, we generally didn’t spend a lot of time at our hotel (we usually preferred to be out exploring rather than relaxing at a resort).
-However, we went to an all-inclusive when our first son was about 6 months old and I quickly understood why such properties can be so popular for family travelers.
+However, we went to an all-inclusive when our first son was about 6 months old, and I quickly understood why such properties can be so popular for family travelers.

 Being able to abandon a restaurant meal if you suddenly have a cranky baby and having 24/7 access to food and drinks without additional cost can make a vacation far more relaxing.
 Furthermore, many all-inclusive properties feature a kids club with staff that lead them in activities and give parents a break.
 Kids clubs are not exclusive to all-inclusive properties, but you’ll often find one at an all-inclusive resort.